-All biological tissues are sensitive to temperature, which can have deleterious irreversible effects
+All biological tissues are sensitive to temperature, which can have deleterious irreversible effects.
 The fetus and the lens of the eye are two examples of some tissues that are more sensitive.
+During pregnancy, the fetus can absorb higher temperature elevation than its mother's surrounding tissue.
+Also, the ongoing ossification that occurs during the first trimester can lead to alteration of brain tissue by heat conduction within the neonatal skull.
 The 1998 recommendations from the World Federation of Ultrasound in Medicine and Biology (WFUMB) with regard to ultrasound-induced temperature elevation are as follows:

 - 1. A diagnostic ultrasound exposure that produces a maximum in situ temperature rise of no more than 1.5°C above normal physiological levels (37°C) may be used clinically without reservation on thermal grounds. - 2.
-A diagnostic ultrasound exposure that elevates embryonic and fetal in situ temperature above 41°C (4°C above normal temperature) for 5 min or more should be considered potentially hazardous.

-3. The risk of adverse effects is increased with the duration of exposure.
+A diagnostic ultrasound exposure that elevates embryonic and fetal in situ temperature above 41°C (4°C above normal temperature) for 5 min or more should be considered potentially hazardous. - 3.
+The risk of adverse effects is increased with the duration of exposure.